SUNY Downstate Health Sciences University

 Division of Laryngology, Voice and Swallowing Disorders

 The Division of Laryngology, Voice and Swallowing Disorders is also excited to deliver services at our new practice site in Park Slope, Brooklyn.
-This effort is primarily spearheaded by Dr. Joshua Silverman MD PHD who has unique training in both adult and pediatric laryngology care, and who will serve as site director.
+This effort includes coverage of the laryngology work at New York Presbyterian Brooklyn Methodist hospital.
 This location and our new ambulatory surgical site in Bay Ridge, Brooklyn has further expanded our surgical capabilities and our relationships throughout the borough.

-The division is further enhanced by its affiliation with the Brooklyn VA Hospital where we have a full operating room session and clinic hours specifically dedicated to the needs of laryngologic patients.
-This clinic is served jointly by the otolaryngology and Speech and language departments.
-This collaborative evaluation of the patient allows for optimal team based care for the VA patients and allows the residents insight into the voice evaluation and therapy aspects within the subspecialty.
+The division is further enhanced by its affiliation with Maimonides Medical center where we have a full operating room session and resident coverage.
 The division is also active within the grand rounds curriculum for resident education and continuing medical education for our faculty, as well as the resident basic science course.

-The Division of Laryngology has also been greatly benefited by its interaction with the Communicative Disorders Group at Brooklyn Hospital were we have collaborated with their voice trained speech and language pathologists for non-invasive therapeutic techniques for care of professional voice performers, patients with high vocal demand and neurolaryngology patients with excellent results.
+The Division of Laryngology has also been greatly benefited by its interaction with the Communicative Disorders Group at Brooklyn Methodist Hospital were we have collaborated with their voice trained speech and language pathologists for non-invasive therapeutic techniques for care of professional voice performers, patients with high vocal demand and neurolaryngology patients.
+This unique access to subspecialty voice trained speech pathologists has dramatically improved patient compliance and therapy results.
 The program has also allowed us to build our relationship with the Parkinsons program at SUNY Downstate and deliver the highest level of LSVT trained therapy to this challenging population.
 This aspect of our Division also has facilitated the care of post laryngectomy patients by providing this patient group with a host of rehabilitative options from esophageal speech teaching, to TEP care and counseling.

-The Division has also become more active in the operating room setting with higher case volume over each of the last several years, including new microlaryngologic instruments to facilitate microsurgical vocal cord surgery and a new laser technology allowing us to expand our endoscopic options.
+The Division has also become more active in the operating room setting, including new microlaryngologic instruments to facilitate microsurgical vocal cord surgery and a new laser technology allowing us to expand our endoscopic options.
 This improved precision and reliability allows us to perform less invasive procedures with shorter recovery times and improved results.